leftward-app/content-style-guide/writing-voice.md

 ### Be conversational - just don't use it as a tool to build rapport.
 We're not writing college essays.
 Weird transitions are OK: see "to that point" above.
 If your communication is clearer when you get informal, do it.
 But don't be informal to better identify with an audience.
 That violates the transparency principle.
 Nobody trusts a "buddy-buddy" Silicon Valley Workshopped Marketing Voice.

-## Show don't tell
+### Show don't tell
-Back up the claims made and support everything with facts and research.
-Continuining to build trust with the users that we are working with means that we show them the evidence to the basis of our beliefs.
+Back up claims with facts and research.
+Build trust with users by showing the process at every opportunity.